#1 Daycare Injury Attorney in Seattle

 - Verify proper use, maintenance and installation of any toys or playground equipment that caused injury to your child; and

-- Check compliance with mandated child/staff ratios (they vary depending upon the age of the children).
+- Check compliance with mandated child/staff ratios (they vary depending on the age of the children).

 Free Guide for Parents Choosing a Daycare